thomas-bouvier/distributed-continual-learning/README.md

 ## Continual Learning Strategies

-Specific implementations have to be selected using `--model-config "{'implementation': <implementation>}"`.
+Specific implementations have to be selected using `--buffer-config "{'implementation': <implementation>}"`.
 ER with implementation `standard` was used in the paper.

 | Approach | Name | Available Implementations |
 |---|---|---|